What is Unified Data?

-Federated data is what data looks like before it is unified; it’s the source data, from any number of repositories, that is referenced by a virtual data warehouse and presented as a unified database through data virtualization.
+Federated data is what data looks like before it is unified; it’s the source data, from any number of repositories, that is referenced by an adaptive analytics fabric and presented as a unified database through data virtualization.
 Think of a group of states that become a political federation or a group of soccer teams that became the Fédération Internationale de Football Association (FIFA).
-For example, if a company has a group of databases that exist independently (think states), a technology such as AtScale’s Virtual Data Warehouse will virtualize that data (think FIFA) and then create one “unified” database that can be viewed from a single point of access by a variety of team members.
+For example, if a company has a group of databases that exist independently (think states), a technology such as AtScale’s A3 will virtualize that data (think FIFA) and then create one “unified” database that can be viewed from a single point of access by a variety of team members.

 Why is Unified Data Important for Enterprise?

 Unified data presents a complete, secure and accurate picture of what is happening in a business by allowing business intelligence teams and analysts to perform more robust and granular analyses.
 AtScale’s work with online retailer Rakuten provides a good example.

 Rakuten’s data warehouse contained more than 50,000 data points spread across multiple databases and data warehouses.
 In order to run the analyses needed to make effective business decisions, data points from these different sources needed to be brought together.
 Virtualizing the data using AtScale’s Universal Semantic Layer allowed Rakuten’s business users to access a unified view of the data across sources using their preferred BI tools.
 If the Rakuten database was still spread across a variety of data warehouses, those critical points could not have been pulled together and made accessible to the right business users.
 Unified data helped business users and data scientists to quickly build and run queries to get all of the data they needed without complicated SQL scripts or resource-intensive IT requests.

 Unifying data delivers value to organizations, but brings its own set of challenges in implementation: IT resources, security and compliance.

 Can’t data be extracted from the different data sources in order to unify it?